MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-optimize-dot-net-activities.md

 ::: moniker-end

+## Improve assembly load time

+When a runbook containing an activity that references the .NET assemblies executes, the job process has to load the referenced assembly when such an activity is executed.
+Any subsequent execution of the same activity or other activities from the assembly will reuse the loaded assembly.

-If a runbook contains an activity that references the .NET libraries, the first reference to the .NET libraries takes additional time to initialize.
-This delay can be as much as 30 seconds.
-All remaining activities that reference the .NET libraries run immediately.
-This delay can also occur when a runbook is started on a computer without Internet access, because Windows cannot verify the Microsoft Authenticode signature for the .NET libraries, and this causes a delay during the initialization of the activity.
+Loading an assembly may cause a delay of up to 30 seconds.
+This delay can also occur when a runbook is started on a computer without Internet access, because Windows can't verify the Microsoft Authenticode signature for the .NET assemblies.

-In order to remove the delay you can either deactivate **generatePublisherEvidence** in **PolicyModule.exe** or you can create a profile for the service account.
+To remove the delay you can either deactivate `generatePublisherEvidence` in `PolicyModule.exe`, or you can create a profile for the service account.

-## To deactivate `generatePublisherEvidence` in `policymodule.exe.config`
+### Deactivate `generatePublisherEvidence` in `policymodule.exe.config`

 ::: moniker range="<=sc-orch-2019"
-1. On the runbook server where runbooks that contain an activity referencing the .NET libraries run, locate the file `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Runbook Server\policymodule.exe.config`.
+1. Locate the file `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Runbook Server\policymodule.exe.config` on the runbook server that executes runbooks containing an activity referencing a .NET assembly.
 ::: moniker-end

 ::: moniker range="sc-orch-2022"
-1. On the runbook server where runbooks that contain an activity referencing the .NET libraries run, locate the file `C:\Program Files\Microsoft System Center\Orchestrator\Runbook Server\policymodule.exe.config`.
+1. Locate the file `C:\Program Files\Microsoft System Center\Orchestrator\Runbook Server\policymodule.exe.config` on the runbook server that executes runbooks containing an activity referencing a .NET assembly.
 ::: moniker-end

 2. Add the following code to `policymodule.exe.config`: